 A-list celebs who suffer from bunions do so voluntarily.
-This is a drastic decision, considering what famous people a risk to live with painful, deformed feet.
+This is a drastic decision, considering what famous people put at risk in order to live with painful, deformed feet.

 Potential effects of bunions on a celebrity’s life.

-- Actors an’t play the role of an active person
+- Actors and actresses with painful bunions will have a hard time playing the role of an active person

-- Celebrity are on their feet for long periods of time
+- Celebrities with painful bunions can’t be on their feet for long periods of time

-- Actors wear certain footwear a role might require
+- Actresses and actors will have trouble wearing certain footwear that a role might require

-Bunions are painful.
+Bunions are painful and unsightly.
 They restrict big toe movement, alter a person’s natural gait and can stop a celebrity in their tracks.

 But these are celebrities we’re talking about.
 They have time and money.
-They can afford to take some time off work to fix something as debilitating and detrimental as a bunion.
+They can afford to take some time between films to fix something as debilitating and detrimental as a bunion.